-As of 30 June 2020, total equity was £175.4 million and total accessible liquidity was in excess of £87.7 million.
+As of 30 June 2021, total equity was £209.5 million and total accessible liquidity was in excess of £85.4 million.
 The inter-company loan facility matures in April 2022 and is not subject to any financial covenants.

-The Directors, in conjunction with the Investcorp Legal & Compliance team, have discussed internally the potential impacts of a hard Brexit at the end of October 2019 on the business of the Company.
-In terms of its management of the CLOs, which comprise 90%+ of the Company's managed AUM, outside counsel has opined that the supply of portfolio management services to an Irish CLO vehicle is expected to be permitted under the Irish 3rd country recognition system (not EU dependent).
+The Directors, in conjunction with the Investcorp Legal & Compliance team, have continued to progress the Investcorp Group's long-term post-Brexit contingency plan to establish a MiFID licensed entity in Luxembourg.
+In terms of its management of the CLOs, which comprise 90%+ of the Company's managed AUM, the supply of portfolio management services to an Irish CLO vehicle is permitted under the Irish 3rd country recognition system (not EU dependent).
 Furthermore, portfolio management itself is a London based activity which is reliant on existing FCA permissions.
-Marketing of the CLO notes is undertaken by the arranging banks so the potential loss of passporting rights into the EU following a hard Brexit are considered not to be relevant to this business line.
+Marketing of the CLO notes is undertaken by the arranging banks so the loss of passporting rights into the EU as a result of Brexit are considered not to be relevant to this business line.
+The Brexit implications for activities falling outside of the Company's CLO related business (i.e. promotion of existing open-ended funds and new initiatives) have also been assessed and will be addressed in the long term by the Investcorp Group's MiFID licensed entity in Luxembourg (estimated for September 2021).